Only open to master’s students in Psychology.

 Exchange students and external guest students will be informed by the education administration about the current registration procedure.

 Mode of instruction

-Eight lectures (including guest lectures from professional decision making experts).
+Eight lectures (including guest lectures from experts in applied fields of decision making).

 The examination consists of two parts:

 A multiple-choice examination of 30 questions on Newell et al’s book

 An essay examination (open questions) about papers and content of guest lectures.
 The two components are tested simultaneously.
 The final grade is a combination of the multiple-choice examination grade (70%) and the essay examination grade (30%).
 A higher grade in one component can be used to compensate for a fail in another component.

 The Institute of Psychology follows the policy of the Faculty of Social and Behavioural Sciences to systematically check student papers for plagiarism with the help of software.
 Disciplinary measures will be taken when fraud is detected.
 Students are expected to be familiar with and understand the implications of this fraud policy.

 Newell, Lagnado & Shanks (2015).
 Straight choices.
 The psychology of decision making.
 2nd Edition.
 Hove: Psychology Press.
 Please be aware that a new edition of the book Straight Choices came out recently.
 We will use the 2nd edition, as indicated

 Articles related to the topics of the guest lectures.
 See Brightspace